wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 10.2 =
+= 10.3 =
-This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported.
+This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported as of 10.2.

 == Changelog ==
 = 10.3 =
-* Release Date: TBD
+* Release Date: August 19, 2016
 * Added: Support for minified css/js files and the SCRIPT_DEBUG WordPress define.
 * Added: <label> spans around the text for widget fields for easier styling.
 * Added: 'AdsBot-Google' to the robots list